 3. Don’t put it down.
 Put it away!

 This simple mantra helps maintain and keep up with your systems.
 But I also get it.
 We’re all human and have a million things to do.
 This doesn’t mean you should have to live with the guilt of “I cannot stop and put this packing tape away in the junk drawer.
 Therefore my systems have failed me.”

 Think about creating a “holding zone” like a basket where things go that don’t belong.
 And then, put them away at the end of the day.

 4. Maintain (and update) your systems.

 Getting your home organized is one thing.
 But to keep your home organized, you need to maintain the systems you’ve created!
 Following Step 3 above is key for maintaining your systems, especially by labeling them, so anyone in your home knows where things belong for real.
 Your partner and babysitter should each be able to figure out that bread lives in the bread basket and not just toss the bread in the back of the pantry!

 At the same time, when you live with your new system, keep re-thinking about how you put things away.
 You will need to tweak the systems throughout a time period.
 This is normal!

-So now that you’ve picked a space you can start and finish in one day, get to work!
+So now that you’ve picked a space, you can start and finish in one day, get to work!
 Envision your finished, beautifully organized, and labeled space.
 It’s light and fresh and ready for that new start you’d been dreaming of.
-Not only will it be more beautiful and functional, it will also lessen your every day stresses.
+Not only will it be more beautiful and functional, but it will also lessen your everyday stresses.
 Believe it or not, a huge weight will be lifted from your shoulders when your space is organized for your needs.
 It changes your daily functioning when it’s organized the way you want it to be.
-And, it will save you time.
+And it will save you time.
 That’s quite possibly one of my favorite parts of having organized spaces.